What is trauma?

 All trauma is complex and multi-faceted.
 To recover from trauma takes time, energy, courage and compassion.

-Counselling and psychotherapy at Pathways Brighton & Hove can provide an attuned, caring, reparative experience for people who are suffering the effects of trauma.
+Counselling and psychotherapy with me at Pathways can provide an attuned, caring, reparative experience for people who are suffering the effects of trauma.

 In therapy, we will focus on how trauma may have impacted your entire bodymind and social system.

-Relational psychotherapy aims little by little, slowly yet surely, to calm down and repair a wounded nervous system through co-regulating distress and anxiety and then through you learning how to do this for yourself.
+Relational psychotherapy aims little by little, slowly yet surely, to calm down and repair your wounded nervous system by co-regulating your distress and anxiety and then, eventually, you can learn how to do this for yourself.

 We can begin to mutually narrate some of these experiences and, in so doing, start to healthily process and make meaning around them together.